-In this course, students focus on couple and family culture, structure and process, the system life cycle, and the relationship between the family unit and its environment.
+This course focuses on couple and family culture, structure and process, the systemic life cycle, and the relationship between the family unit and its environment.
+The impact of culture and society are discussed throughout the course.
 Students will gain an understanding of how the family system impacts the individual as well as larger systems.
-Ethnicity, gender, socioeconomic status, and varying family forms are discussed.
+Ethnicity, gender, socioeconomic status, and varying definitions of family are discussed.
+Cross-listed with RHB513.